-- our Statement of Performance Expectations is contingent on appropriate operating funding and depending on those funding decisions, PHARMAC's activities and associated measures for 2015/16 may change; - expenditure increases generally a number of budget lines have assumed cost increases due to changes in PHARMAC's functions; - operating model forecast revenue and expense are based on the current business model and policy settings; - personnel costs expenditure in personnel has been increased to deliver on PHARMAC's expanded role and to maintain consistency with other state sector organisations, given PHARMAC's personnel are its key asset; - prudential reserve the level of PHARMAC's prudential reserve of \$5.0m; - Herceptin SOLD trial a best estimate of the spreading of PHARMAC's contribution to the administration costs of an international Herceptin trial (the SOLD trial).
-Recruitment into the trial is now complete, actual future payments will depend on the requirement to make progress payments if achieved; - Legal Risk Fund (LRF) the balance of the Legal Risk Fund is assumed to remain the same in out-years based on an assumption that fund use is offset by replenishment (interest and transfer of any unspent litigation money in the operating budget); - Discretionary Pharmaceutical Fund (DPF)3 the balance of the Discretionary Pharmaceutical Fund is based on the forecast of pharmaceutical expenditure; and - PHARMAC is currently exempt from the imposition of the Crown's capital charge.
+- our Statement of Performance Expectations is contingent on appropriate operating funding and depending on those funding decisions, PHARMAC's activities and associated measures for 2016/17 may change; - expenditure increases generally a number of budget lines have assumed cost increases due to changes in PHARMAC's functions; - operating model forecast revenue and expense are based on the current business model and policy settings; - personnel costs expenditure in personnel has been increased to deliver on PHARMAC's expanded role and to maintain consistency with other state sector organisations, given PHARMAC's personnel are its key asset; - prudential reserve the level of PHARMAC's prudential reserve of \$5.0m; - Herceptin SOLD trial a best estimate of the spreading of PHARMAC's contribution to the administration costs of an international Herceptin trial (the SOLD trial).
+Recruitment into the trial is now complete, actual future payments will depend on the requirement to make progress payments if achieved; - Legal Risk Fund (LRF) the balance of the Legal Risk Fund is assumed to remain the same in out-years based on an assumption that fund use is offset by replenishment (interest and transfer of any unspent litigation money in the operating budget): - CPB Discretionary Pharmaceutical Fund (CPBDPF) the balance of the CPB Discretionary Pharmaceutical Fund is based on the final estimate of pharmaceutical expenditure; - Hospital Discretionary Pharmaceutical Fund (HDPF) for planning purposes this includes investments in hospital medicine and medical device savings activity.
+The balance of the Hospital Discretionary Pharmaceutical Fund is based on the movements recorded during the year; and - PHARMAC is currently exempt from the imposition of the Crown's capital charge.